-“The Hills Have Crazy Eyes - Woman in a Landscape” deals with sexism and racism in the history of alpinism and nature perception set within a mountain allegory.
-A text and music assemblage of research and autobiographical experience combine to address violence and bigotry in a sentient search for new strategies and ways of coping and healing.
+McCarthy's performance is rooted in five years of research and personal experience as an alpinist, culminating in a poetic and philosophical reflection on power dynamics, structures of violence and efforts to deconstruct, rethink and overcome.
+It focuses on sexism and racism in the history of alpinism, inherent colonialism and nature perception, set within a mountain allegory.
+A text and music assemblage of research and autobiographical experience combine to address violence and bigotry in a sentient search for new strategies and ways of coping and healing together with an ensemble of climbers, dancers, musicians and a community choir.

 The mountain as a symbol of aggression has become porous; the glaciers are melting and the rocks are crumbling.
 Summit fixation has become superfluous.
 A renaissance in the perception of nature occurs, told through a group of melting figures that have immersed themselves, been overgrown, and thus are able to communicate with the mountain as a living organism.